wooorm/xdm/readme.md

 [`require.extensions`](https://nodejs.org/api/modules.html#modules_require_extensions)
 is a deprecated feature in Node.
-Still, the feature lets projects “hijack” `require` calls, to do all sorts of fancy things!
+Still, it lets projects “hijack” `require` calls to do fancy things.
 **xdm** comes with support for requiring `.mdx` files with on-the-fly evaluation, using `xdm/register.cjs`: